Kyuu-Ji/htb-write-up/luke/write-up-luke.md

 - eyJ1c2VybmFtZSI6ImFkbWluIiwiaWF0IjoxNTY4OTcwNzQ5LCJleHAiOjE1NjkwNTcxNDl9
   - This is the data of the token
-  - {"username":"admin","iat":1568970749,"exp":1569057149}
+  - Decoded: {"username":"admin","iat":1568970749,"exp":1569057149}

 - KYhdXTx04_hLWVM9ap83ktAdQ5YjAujQBa_sJkPMJBQ
-  - This is the signature of the token and can't be deciphered that easily but we don't need it anyway
+  - This is the signature of the token and can't be deciphered that easily but we don't need to anyway

 Now lets use this token on the the Node.js framework page with _curl_:
 ```markdown